 It’s not so much about providing users with dozens of controls, although some audiophiles may enjoy those apps.
 It’s more about enabling an app to deliver a specific experience that is personalised, rather than a one-size-fits-all approach.

-Sonical is currently showing its CosmOS platform for hearables at IFA 2022 in Berlin.
-Our full interview with Jonny McClintock, "The man who removed the hyphen from aptX”, will publish in Sound+Image’s print and digital magazine on November 2.
+Sonical showed its CosmOS platform for hearables at IFA 2022 in Berlin.
+Our full interview with Jonny McClintock, "The man who removed the hyphen from aptX”, published in Sound+Image’s print and digital magazine on November 2.